Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Local power

-Moreover, we compare the asymptotic distributions of the size, which is the distribution of the time of the first boundary crossing under $H_0$.
-The upper three pictures in Figure \ref{fig_SizeDist} present histograms of the asymptotic size distributions for retrospective tests using the linear boundary.
-For the forward CUSUM, the highest rejection rates under $H_0$ are obtained at relative locations between $0.15$ and $0.4$ of the sample.
-For the backward CUSUM, the picture is mirror-inverted, such that most weight is put on rejections at relative locations between $0.6$ and $0.85$.
-The distribution for the forward CUSUM is right-skewed, whereas, for the backward CUSUM, it is left-skewed.
-For the stacked backward CUSUM, the distribution is much closer to a uniform distribution, although it is slightly left-skewed.
-Note that the size distributions provide information about the location of false rejections, but, when comparing Figure \ref{fig_powerplot_singlebreak} with Figure \ref{fig_SizeDist}, it is reasonable to assume that this is also related to the distribution of the power across different time points.
+\begin{remark} While, for one-shot tests, the critical value determines the type I error, sequential testing involves two degrees of freedom.
+Besides the test size, which is controlled asymptotically by an appropriately chosen value for $\lambda_\alpha$, the shape of the boundary determines the distribution of potential relative crossing time points $r$.
+As already noted by \cite{brown1975}, the forward CUSUM with the linear boundary \eqref{linearboundary} puts more weight on detecting breaks that occur early in the sample (c.f.
+Figure \ref{fig_powerplot_singlebreak}).
+In Figure \ref{fig_SizeDist} we present the distributions of the first boundary crossing under the null hypothesis, which is also referred to as the ``distribution of the size'' (see \citealp{anatolyev2018}).
+The results indicate that the size is skewed for the forward and backward CUSUM tests and almost evenly distributed for stacked backward CUSUM tests, which is due to the weighting scheme of the linear triangular boundary function \eqref{eq:linearboundarySBQ}.
 There is no consensus on which distribution should be preferred, as whether one wishes to put more weight on particular regions of time points of rejection depends on the particular application.
-However, \cite{zeileis2005} and \cite{anatolyev2018} argue that if no further information is available, one might prefer a uniform distribution to a skewed one.
-The lower three pictures in Figure \ref{fig_SizeDist} present the distributions of the size for the fixed monitoring horizon with $m=10$.
-The distribution for the stacked backward CUSUM is much closer to a uniform distribution compared to those of the forward CUSUM variants.
+However, \cite{zeileis2005} and \cite{anatolyev2018} argue that if no further information is available, one might prefer a uniform distribution to a skewed one. \end{remark}